-It means you need to find people who love data, as they are the ones most likely to be able to take on these new responsibilities.
+It means you need to find people who love data, as they are the ones to be able to take on these new responsibilities.

 Leverage their drive and passion for analytics by working with them in a cross-functional team that can assess where your enterprise stands in terms of its performance management.
 The new role of an HR department and HR professionals, in general, is to become data-driven and find relief in quantifiable information.
 It is the job design that has to change to produce employee productivity.